r-Techsupport/rTS_Wiki/docs/safety-security/disk-encryption.md

 ### Unlocking an Encrypted Device

-To unlock an encrypted device, follow these steps:
+To unlock an encrypted device:

 1. Open a terminal window and enter the following command: `sudo cryptsetup luksOpen /dev/sdX cryptname` (where `/dev/sdX` is the encrypted device and `cryptname` is the name you assigned to the encrypted device).
 2. Enter the password for the encrypted device.